 Isaac Newton’s laws of motion explain the relationship between an object and the forces acting on it.
-The laws might seem very obvious today, but when Isaac Newton was alive they were revolutionary and formed the basis of modern physics.
+The laws might seem very obvious today, but when Isaac Newton was alive, they were revolutionary and formed the basis of modern physics.
 Isaac Newton built on ideas from Galileo Galilei, Jean Richer and Rene Descartes.
-It is also said that Edmund Halley convinced Isaac Newton to to write Principia.
+It is also said that Edmund Halley convinced Isaac Newton to write Principia.

 What are Newton’s Laws of Motion?

 What is Newton’s First Law

 An object at rest will remain at rest.

 An object in motion will keep moving with the same speed and in the same direction unless another force acts on it.

 Basically, that means a motionless object will stay motionless unless a force acts on it.
 Imagine a toy car on the floor; it will only move if someone pushes it.

 If the forces acting on a body are balanced, it will move at a constant velocity.

 A rocket mouse is a fantastic demonstration of Newton’s First Law.
 The cone on the milk bottle is at rest until the force of air being pushed out of the milk bottle ( when you squeeze it ) sends the cone flying into the air.

 Newton’s First Law is sometimes referred to as the Law of Inertia.
 This means that if an object is moving in a straight line, it will continue moving in a straight line unless a force acts on it.